princiya/notes/blog-ideas.md

 - OKRs for self growth
 - Nailing the intro
 - Too many browser tabs open, not good!
+- 2 years ago, trying to find the right job -- recalling the interview experience

 ## Digital health tech